mdn/content/files/en-us/learn/javascript/objects/classes_in_javascript/index.md

 You could also initialize the property to a default value when you declare it, with a line like `name = '';`.

-The constructor is identified using the {{jsxref("Classes/constructor", "constructor")}} keyword.
-Just like a standalone constructor, it will:
+The constructor is defined using the {{jsxref("Classes/constructor", "constructor")}} keyword.
+Just like a [constructor outside a class definition](/en-US/docs/Learn/JavaScript/Objects/Basics#introducing_constructors), it will:
 * create a new object
 * bind `this` to the new object, so you can refer to `this` in your constructor code
 * run the code in the constructor